rikosintie/DevNetAssoc/VS_Code/README.md

 I had been using Sublime Text for a long time and was reluctant to switch to VS Code but I finally decided to try it and I am fully onboard now!
 I still use Sublime Text for text files but even there, VS Code is winning out slowly but surely.

 What did it for me was the VS Code Tutorial that I have listed in the "Useful Websites" section below.
+VS Code has become my favorite tool.

 ## Useful websites